 A failure to return from FMLA leave for reasons other than the employee’s own serious health condition may result in termination of employment.
 In the event that an employee cannot return to work at the end of FMLA leave due to a continuation of his/her own serious health condition, they must contact the Employer before the expiration of the leave to discuss their options under state and federal law.
 State leave laws may provide additional leave similar to that provided under the FMLA.
 The Employer will comply with these state law provisions to the extent they provide for more generous benefits.
 State leave law benefits will run concurrently with FMLA benefits to the extent permitted by law.

 Family Temporary Disability.
-During a period of unpaid leave to care for a family member with a serious health condition or a newborn or adopted child or child placed into foster care with the employee, the employee may be eligible for up to six (6) weeks (twelve (12) weeks, effective July 2020) of Family Leave Insurance (“FLI”) payments through the State in a twelve (12) month period.
+During a period of unpaid leave to care for a family member with a serious health condition or a newborn or adopted child or child placed into foster care with the employee, the employee may be eligible for up to twelve (12) weeks of Family Leave Insurance (“FLI”) payments through the State in a twelve (12) month period.
 FLI is a monetary benefit paid by the State and not a separate leave entitlement, and will thus run concurrently with FMLA and/or NJFLA leaves.

 New Jersey Family Leave